Skip to content

 10.1 Dynamic Memory Allocation

-Although dynamic memory allocation should be avoided as much as possible in embedded systems (due to memory fragmentation and non-determinism), understanding these functions is still important:
+Although we should generally avoid dynamic memory allocation in embedded systems due to memory fragmentation and non-determinism, understanding these functions remains important:

 c